Our list of the Best Foods for Great Danes

 • Low fiber diets

-• Diets with fat in the first 4 ingredients, often seen in foods from Victor and Life’s Abundance which are not formulated by a veterinary nutritionist or backed by research.
+• Poorly formulated diets with fat in the first 4 ingredients, often seen in foods from Victor and Life’s Abundance which are not formulated by a veterinary nutritionist or backed by research.
 There is one exception to this rule; the Royal Canin Giant Breed line.
 Read more about this HERE.

-• Dogs that are fed only a dry food diet (we recommend mixing commercially balanced RAW food or the same brand CANNED food into at least one of your dog’s daily meals
+• Dogs that are fed only a dry food diet (we recommend mixing in canned food into at least one of your dog’s daily meals

 • Dogs that eat quickly (we recommend slow-feeder bowls)